 Demand Forecasting for the CPG Industry

-There are constant challenges that the Consumer Packaged Goods (CPG) industry faces daily, even without a pandemic looming over it.
+There are constant challenges the Consumer Packaged Goods (CPG) industry faces daily, even without a pandemic looming over it.
 Using forecast and prediction to help inform decisions has always been a staple for the CPG industry.
 Now, in today’s globalized and digital world, modern demand forecasting tools have never been more essential for a CPG manufacturer to succeed.

 The CPG industry can be rough and competitive.
 No matter what is currently happening around the world, there is a constant demand for food, beverages, and household goods – and constant competition.
-The CPG industry is one of the largest markets in North America and is saturated with brands trying to push their products off the shelves and into consumers’ hands.
+The CPG industry is one of the largest markets in North America, and it is saturated with brands trying to push their products off the shelves and into consumers’ hands.

-New product releases, demand shifts, and supply chains are disrupted – if CPG manufacturers fail to keep up, the consequences are high, because consumer switching costs are low.
+New product releases, demand shifts, and supply chains are disrupted – if CPG manufacturers fail to keep up, the consequences are high because consumer switching costs are low.
 If one brand begins to fail to meet consumer expectations, there are many more waiting to fill the gap.
 As planners, knowing what to do and when to do it to stay ahead can be difficult.
 This is where demand forecasting comes in, providing the exact information that planners need to keep ahead.

 Demand forecasting is the process of taking known data from across the supply chain and conducting statistical analyses to predict future trends.
-By using scenario planning, possible outcomes can be researched so that planners can make better-informed decisions.
+By using scenario planning, possible outcomes can be researched so planners can make better-informed decisions.
 Data is produced throughout the entire supply chain.
-Demand forecasting can take all of that data, and produce insights that planners can use to shape their strategy and decisions.
+Demand forecasting can take all of that data and produce insights that planners can use to shape their strategy and decisions.
 Industry leaders agree that supply chain analytics and demand forecasting are not only the future for the CPG industry but are a critical business intelligence tool across every market.